Large Language Models for Software Engineering: A Systematic Literature Review: Challenges and Opportunities

-Interpretability and trustworthiness are crucial aspects in the adoption of LLMs for software engineering tasks.
-The challenge lies in understanding the decision-making process of these models, as their black-box nature often makes it difficult to explain why a particular code snippet or recommendation is generated.
+Interpretability and trustworthiness are crucial aspects in the adoption of LLMs for SE tasks.
+The challenge lies in understanding the decision-making process of these models, as their black-box nature often makes it difficult to explain why or how a particular code snippet or recommendation is generated.
 Recent studies~\cite{advdoor,you-see,CodePoisoner} also show that LLM of code trained on low-quality datasets can have vulnerabilities (e.g., generating insecure code).
 The lack of interpretability and trustworthiness can lead to uncertainty and hesitation among developers, who may be hesitant to rely on LLM-generated code without a clear understanding of how it was derived.
 Establishing trust in LLMs requires efforts to develop techniques and tools that provide insights into the model's internal workings and enable developers to comprehend the reasoning behind the generated outputs.
-Enhancing interpretability and trustworthiness can ultimately promote the widespread adoption of LLMs in software engineering, leading to more efficient and effective development practices.
+Enhancing interpretability and trustworthiness can ultimately promote the widespread adoption of LLMs in SE, leading to more efficient and effective development practices.
+Many LLMs are not open and it is unclear what data they have been trained on, both quality and representativeness but also ownership of the source training data.
+This brings into question ownership of the derivative data, e.g., generated designs, code, or test cases.
+There is also potential for various adversarial attacks e.g. deliberately seeding LLMs with code vulnerabilities so that automatically generated code snippets have subtle but vulnerable aspects.